Emmaboda: Culture

-"Emmabodafestivalen" is an indie-pop festival annually held in Emmaboda.
-This attracts pop fans from all over Sweden.
+"Emmabodafestivalen" was an indie-pop festival annually held in Emmaboda from 1988 until 2018, when the police announced they would not grant further permits to the festival due to drug use at the site.
+It attracted pop fans from all over Sweden.
 Other events taking place in Emmaboda include the car race "A Day On the Strip" and "End of Summer Big Power Meet", a classic car show which attracts veteran cars from all over Sweden and other Nordic countries.

 Geography

 Emmaboda is located in the middle of the tri-city region of Växjö, Kalmar and Karlskrona.
 All three places are 60 kilometers from Emmaboda.